piyasamyak/moviehunt/README.md

 ### State

 **State** in React is a plain JavaScript object used by React to represent a piece of information about a component's current situation.
 It is completely managed by the component itself.
-These states, along with other lifecyle methods and React features are managed by a special function provided by the React library called **hooks**.
+These states, along with other lifecycle methods and React features are managed by a special function provided by the React library called **hooks**.

 Some rules to keep in mind is that we should never modify / mutate the state manually.
-Special functions that comes with the React library should be used instead.
+Special functions that come with the React library should be used instead.

 ### useState()